frozen-signal/Apple_IIe_MMU_IOU/readme.md

 # Directory Structure
 * **COMMON**: Components common to the MMU and the IOU.
+* **CUSTOM**: Components that may need to be changed depending on the hardware used.
 * **TTL**: Implementation of a few TTL components used in the schematics.
 * **MMU**: Components that makes the MMU.
 * **IOU**: Components that makes the IOU.